-Life can be hectic - we get it.
-You've got a lot on your plate, and sometimes it's hard to remember what day it is, let alone filling your insurance agent in on what's going on.
-But life's events, whether big or small, can play a big part in your insurance, so it's important to carve out some time in your busy schedule to chat with your agent and make sure you're properly covered.
-To save you some extra leg work, we've come up with a list of important life events you should tell your insurance agent about pronto.
+Life can be hectic in general - we get it.
+Throw in a global pandemic and you've got more than enough on your plate.
+Sometimes it's hard to remember what day it is, let alone filling your insurance agent in on all that's changed in your world.
+But life's events, no matter how big or small, can play a significant part in your insurance scenario.
+So, it's important to carve out some time in your busy schedule to chat with your agent and make sure you're properly covered.
+To save you some extra leg work, we've come up with a list of noteworthy life events you should tell your insurance agent about pronto.

 Call your agent if...